annaesvensson/yellow-edit/README.md

 You can edit your website in a web browser.
 The login page is available on your website as `http://website/edit/`.
 Log in with your user account.
 You can use the normal navigation, make some changes and see the result immediately.
 The built-in web editor allows you to edit content files and upload media files.
 It is a great way to update your website.

 At the top of a page you can change `Title` and other [page settings](https://github.com/annaesvensson/yellow-core#settings-page).
 Below you can change text and images.
-If you don't want that the URL is changed when saving in a web browser, use `TitleSlug` to preserve the URL.
+If you don't want that the URL is changed when changing the page title, use `TitleSlug` to keep a specific/permanent URL.
 Text formatting with [Markdown](https://github.com/annaesvensson/yellow-markdown) is supported.
 HTML is also supported.
 [Learn more about text formatting](https://datenstrom.se/yellow/help/how-to-change-the-content).

 ## How to create a user account